Skip to content

 Why is early diagnosis of WHIM syndrome critical?

-Early diagnosis is essential to enable clinical vigilance and intervention that may reduce the risk of potential life-threatening complications of WHIM syndrome,1,3 including:
+Early diagnosis is critical to enable clinical vigilance and intervention that may reduce the risk of potential life-threatening complications of WHIM syndrome,1,3 including:

-Early diagnosis is essential to enable clinical vigilance and intervention that may reduce the risk of potential life-threatening complications of WHIM syndrome,1,3 including:
+Early diagnosis is critical to enable clinical vigilance and intervention that may reduce the risk of potential life-threatening complications of WHIM syndrome,1,3 including:

 3-circle-graphic-v3-dt